mahithareddy01/Library_Management_System/README.md

 Library Management System

-A menu-driven Python app to manage a library using Supabase (Postgres) as the backend.
+A menu-driven Python application to manage a library using Supabase (Postgres) as the backend.
-Perform real-life operations: register members, manage books, and generate reports.
+Perform real-life operations: register members, manage books, and list/search books.

 ⚡ Features